 The Government of Norway and United Nations Development Programme (UNDP) have therefore joined forces to enhance CSO’s organizational capacities for service provision, creating an enabling environment through interventions in the regulatory framework.

-The new joint initiative, EMBRACE (Enable and Embrace Beneficial Civil Society Environment), aims to support social development through capacitating civil society actors to better address the needs in local communities.
+The new joint initiative, EMBRACE (Enable and Manage More Beneficial Civil Society Environment), aims to support social development through capacitating civil society actors to better address the needs in local communities.

 CSO capacities will be developed through implementation of interventions by partner civil society actors, selected through a competitive and open call, based on transparent criteria.
 Building up on UNDP’s extensive experience in this area of intervention, grant scheme will prioritize inclusion, support to social services for the most vulnerable, youth, activism and volunteerism, gender equality, environmental protection and human rights.